 With respect to voltage ranges:

-a remote-end HVDC converter station shall be capable of staying connected to the remote-end HVDC converter station network and operating within the voltage ranges (per unit) and time periods specified in Tables 12 and 13, Annex VIII.
+a remote-end HVDC converter station shall be capable of staying connected to the remote-end HVDC converter station isolated AC network and operating within the voltage ranges (per unit) and time periods specified in Tables 12 and 13, Annex VIII, or for voltage level below 110kV as specified by the relevant system operator.
 The applicable voltage range and time periods specified are selected based on the reference 1 pu voltage;

-wider voltage ranges or longer minimum times for operation may be agreed between the relevant system operator, in coordination with the relevant TSO, and the DC-connected power park module owner in accordance with Article 40;
+wider voltage ranges or longer minimum times for operation may be agreed between the relevant system operator, the relevant TSO, and the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner and the asynchronously connected electricity storage module owner to ensure the best use of the technical capabilities of a remote-end HVDC converter station if needed to preserve or to restore system security.
+If wider voltage ranges or longer minimum times for operation are economically and technically feasible, the remote-end HVDC converter station owner shall not unreasonably withhold consent;

-for HVDC interface points at AC voltages that are not included in the scope of Table 12 and Table 13, Annex VIII, the relevant system operator, in coordination with the relevant TSO shall specify applicable requirements at the connection points;
+for interface points at AC voltages that are not included in the scope of Table 12 and Table 13, Annex VIII, the relevant system operator, in coordination with the relevant TSO shall specify applicable requirements at the connection points;

 where frequencies other than nominal 50 Hz are used, subject to agreement by the relevant TSO, the voltage ranges and time periods specified by the relevant system operator, in coordination with the relevant TSO, shall be proportional to those in Annex VIII.